MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/acrylic-layer-system.md

 ## Advanced usage
 ### Editor options

-Use the `Retain in Editor` option in the Acrylic Layer Manager component to leave the acrylic layers enabled when the app is not playing.
+Use the `Retain in Editor` option in the Acrylic Layer Manager component to leave the acrylic layers enabled when the app isn't playing.
 > [!Note]
 > This option only works with the Copy Framebuffer capture method.